sigasi/sigasi_insights/opinion/poc-a-pile-of-cores.md

 core could be reused on multiple target platforms.

 As the number of cores increased, the set of common functions and types increased too.
-In the end PoC is not only a collection of IP cores, its also shipped with a set of packages containing utility functions, new types and type conversions, which are used by most of the cores.
+In the end PoC is not only a collection of IP cores, it's also shipped with a set of packages containing utility functions, new types and type conversions, which are used by most of the cores.
 This makes PoC a *library*, not only a *collection* of IPs.

 As we started to search for ways to publish IP cores and maybe the whole PoC-Library, we found several platforms on the